AaravSibbal/Assignment3/Readme.md

 ## Compile and Execution Instructions:
 - make sure you have Go installed
-- create a .env file
+- create a .env file (in the root of the directory where main.go lies no where else!)
 - have the following things initialized in your .env file
     - POSTGRES_PASSWORD
     - POSTGRES_HOST